 When is the subsidy going to be paid?

-Is it possible to request the payment by estimation before the completion of the project?
+Is it possible to request the payment by estimate?

 In principle, the subsidies are paid after the project is completed.
-Cases where the payment (i.e. the payment by estimation) before the completion of the project may be permitted.
-If you would like to receive payment before the completion of the project, please contact PMO after an adoption decision is made.
+Depends on the situation, the payment by estimate before the completion of the project is also possible.
+If you would like to arrange the payment by estimate, please contact PMO after the proposal has been adopted.

 Is there any reference for METI’s health insurance costs by grade?

-The latest list of the health insurance costs will be posted on our web site.
+Please see the latest list of the health insurance costs which is posted on our web site.

 Can the subsidy amount to be actually paid be determined only after the “settlement of the amount” procedure, which is conducted after completion of the project?

 The paid amount will be settled after expiration of the project period, confirmation of the project result, and inspection for settlement of the amount by PMO.
 This procedure is formulated by Japanese accounting rules.

 As described in Exhibit 2 of the Grant Policy for Subsidy, the expenses covered by the subsidy have to classify (1) labor costs and (2) operating costs.
 The specific items of (2) operating costs are raw materials, consumables, design/fabrication/processing, facility/equipment, goods purchase, research, outsourcing, travel, remuneration, rent/depreciation and other necessities.